rail-pay/rail/packages/client/README.md

     '0x33333...',
 ])
 ```
-New Data Unions have the "member weights" feature, it can be used to give some members different share of revenues.
+New Vaults have the "member weights" feature, it can be used to give some members different share of revenues.
 The weights are relative to each other, so if you have e.g. 3 members with weights `1.5, 1.5, 3`, then the first two members will get 25% each, and the third member will get 50% of the future revenues.
 The weights can be set when adding members:
 ```js
 const receipt = await vault.addMembersWithWeights([
     ['0x11111...', 1.5],